jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The shortest war in history was between Zanzibar and England in 1896.
-Zanzibar surrendered after 38 minutes.
+⚡<!-- FUNFACT --> Fun fact: Count the number of cricket chirps in a 15-second period, add 37 to the total, and your result will be very close to the actual outdoor Fahrenheit temperature.

 </div>